Our Story

 Donna Lynn

 Donna Lynn is the creative spirit behind Flower Mesa Forest School.
-She is a warm and inspiring teacher, and she loves children.
-Her mission is to help them be in touch with their unique selves, offering them beauty and life skills that will build their confidence, awareness and contentment.
+She is a warm and inspiring teacher, and she loves working with children.
+Her mission is to help them stay in touch with their unique selves, offering them beauty and life skills that will build their confidence, awareness and contentment.

-Donna is a seasoned teacher, with close to thirty years of experience.
-She began her career as a French teacher, after studying at The Alliançe Française in Paris.
-She went on to discover Waldorf education, which she loves, because it combines the arts, nature, conscious curriculum and a deep understanding of childhood development.
-Donna trained in Waldorf early childhood at the world-renowned Sunbridge Institute and completed her foundation year at The Waldorf Teacher's Development Association.
+Donna is a seasoned teacher, a holistic educational pioneer and a specialist in early childhood development, with close to thirty years of teaching experience.
+She began her career as a French teacher, after studying at The Alliançe Française in Paris, and went on to discover Waldorf education.
+Donna trained in Waldorf early childhood at the Sunbridge Institute and completed her foundation year at The Waldorf Teacher's Development Association.

 Donna has a wealth of experience working with neurodivergent children.
 She has studied the remedial educational approach of Rudolf Steiner at the Association for a Healing Education and The Mulberry Center for Curative Education.
-She spent over 15 years pioneering in the field of remedial education, creating bespoke, holistic curriculum for these children.
+She spent over 15 years pioneering in the field of remedial education, creating bespoke, holistic curriculum.

 Donna grew up in the bluegrass region of Kentucky, with its rolling hills, hollers and meandering rivers.
 There, she began her 30 year tenure as a Naturalist, teaching in Forest schools and leading nature expeditions for children and their families.
 Donna's love of nature is contagious and she is a spirited and inspiring leader in the wild.
-Donna has a son, who is now 22.
-She educated him at home, and drew on her holistic, educational background and her work as a nature immersion expert to create a unique educational experience for him.
+Donna has a son, who is now 23, who was educated outside of the school system.
+She drew on her holistic, educational background and her work as a nature immersion expert to create a unique educational experience for him.

-Donna is an artist who loves yoga, meditation and animals.
+Donna is an artist who loves yoga, meditation and parcours.
 She is a seasoned teacher, who brings wisdom, compassion and insight to her classes.
-She is so happy to bring her passions together in a nature school, and offer such a unique experience to the families and children of Northern New Mexico.
+She is thrilled to bring her passions together in a nature school, and offer such a unique experience to the families and children of Northern New Mexico.

 The Waldorf Approach